 Participants attend a number of weekly training-debate sessions on subjects such as cultural diversity, antiracism, interculturalism, gender critical perspective, LGBTI+, religious diversity, functional diversity and school bullying, among others.

 Participants break into small subgroups to design and prepare 1 school workshop + 1 community action, addressing a subject of their own choice.
 Throughout this process each group counts with the support of the project coordinators through a number of scheduled tutorships, both personalized and collective.

-Delivering of the trainings and community actions
+Delivering of the workshops and community actions

 Each subgroup delivers 1 school workshop + 1 community action, preferably in schools and community spaces with which they have a previous bond, or that are located within their area of residence.